Stjepan Sarkotić

-Stjepan Freiherr Sarkotić von Lovćen (also Stefan Sarkotić, Stjepan Sarkotić, or Stephan Sarkotić; 4 October 1858 – 16 October 1939) was an Austro-Hungarian Army generaloberst of Croatian descent who served as Governor of Bosnia and Herzegovina and military commander of Dalmatia and Montenegro during the First World War.
+Stjepan Freiherr Sarkotić von Lovćen (also Stjepan Sarkotić, or Stephan Sarkotić; 4 October 1858 – 16 October 1939) was an Austro-Hungarian Army generaloberst of Croatian descent who served as Governor of Bosnia and Herzegovina and military commander of Dalmatia and Montenegro during the First World War.

 Early life and education

 Stjepan Sarkotić was born in Sinac near the Croatian town of Otočac on 4 October 1858 as one of four siblings.
 His father was Lieutenant Matija Sarkotić of the Otočac Border Regiment Nr.2.
 After he attended gymnasium in Senj, he entered in Military School in Sankt Pölten, and later he attended Theresian Military Academy in Wiener Neustadt.

 Military career

 In 1884, he got his first military post in the Königgrätz Regiment, and later he was transferred to 16th Infantry Regiment in Trebinje, Herzegovina.
 In 1886, he was stationed in Mostar in the 1.
 Mountain Brigade.
 Until 1887, he was involved in military actions that occurred in Bosnia and Herzegovina and in Krivošije in Montenegro.
 By 1889, he was promoted to the rank of captain and assigned to the General Staff Corps in Vienna.
 He was hereafter assigned to obtain intelligence on foreign nations.
 To this end, he travelled abroad to Serbia, Bulgaria and Macedonia, Russian city Kazan, where he learned to speak Russian.
 After his return, he worked in Intelligence Service of General Staff, and after that he worked with troops in the field.

 As soon as he became major, he was assigned to be commander of staff of the 7th Infantry Division in Osijek, where he remained for four years.
 After that, he was assigned to Regiment in Prague as lieutenant colonel.
-Between 1900 and 1903, he was chief of Staff at the port city of Pula during which time he became colonel in 1901.
+Between 1900 and 1903, he was chief of staff at the port city of Pula during which time he became colonel in 1901.
 After his service in Pula, he was assigned to be commander of the staff of XII Corps in Sibiu in Transilvania.
 In 1907, he became commander of the 5th Infantry Brigade in Linz, and in the same year he was promoted to major general.
 In 1908, he became commander of the 88th Lands Rifle Regiment, and in 1910, he was assigned to be a commander of 44th Home Guard Division.
 On 2 November 1911, he was promoted to feldmarschalleutnant.
 Emperor Franz Joseph appointed him to the nobility in 1908.

 On 10 April 1912 Sarkotić became general of the VI Royal Hungarian Honvéd District, succeeding his countryman Svetozar Boroević in this post.
 Sarkotić was also commander of the Home Guard of the Kingdom of Croatia-Slavonia with headquarters in Zagreb.